 Rent control has long been controversial and nuanced for landlords and tenants.
 Its many pros and cons impact both parties and communities at large.
 Whether you’re a landlord or tenant in or outside a rent-controlled area, knowing about rent control can help you better navigate rental pricing and payments.

 Understanding tenants’ difficulties in affording rent can aid landlords in setting reasonable rental prices that keep units more consistently occupied.
-On the tenant side, learning about all the rent-related resources available can help them make better decisions about where to live and how to cover rent.
+On the tenant side, learning about all the rent-related resources available, including different ways to pay rent, can help them make better decisions about where to live and how to cover rent.

 Frequently Asked Questions